Finnish flag days

-Finland has official flag flying days and national flag flying days designated in the calendar.
+Finland has official flag days and national flag days designated in the calendar.
 The flag may be flown on other days as well.

 Flying the flag is a great and dignified way to express joy and emphasise a day of celebration.
 Flying the flag is also a great way of showing respect or expressing sorrow.
 There is no reason to be shy about flying the flag.
 No reason is too small for flying the flag.

 Finland has a rather tolerant flag flying culture, although a certain degree of sombreness is connected to flying the flag.
 It is good to remember that Finland is one of the best countries in the world.
 This is cause to rejoice, and hoisting the Finnish flag is a great way to celebrate independence.

 Official flag days

 By law, the Finnish flag must be flown from public buildings on the following days: